Pinafore/nlp-hw/tfidf_guesser/README.md

     you can optimize your code.
 Another issue if if you're trying to create the matrix one row at a time; it's possible to do it in batch, and that will speed things up.
+2. If the guesser submission says that your pickle file is missing, this means that the guesser training errored out and didn't generate the file.
-2. Another problem with the submission might be that your pickle file (how your vectorizer / matrix is saved) is too large (Gradescope has a 100MB limit).
+2. Another problem with the (extra credit) submission might be that your pickle file (how your vectorizer / matrix is saved) is too large (Gradescope has a 100MB limit).
 Remember that your tf-idf representation is a matrix.
 It could be that your tf-idf representation is too wide (too many terms) or too tall (too many documents).
 You had to deal with this before in your previous tf-idf homework.
 (Think about building your vocabulary!
 There are similar options in ``sklearn``)
-5. The leaderboard will report both retrieval accuracy, precision, and recall and final buzz position and recall.
-Both are important, as you can only decide if a guess is correct if the correct guess is an option: you can get 100% accuracy on the buzzer if all of the guesses are wrong... but your buzz position will be horrible.
 2.  tf-idf representations do not know anything about syntax or part of speech.
 You could add features to correct some of these problems.
 (This is just for the extra credit!)